vibreate/Machine-Learning-Project-in-R/README.md

 ## Motivation for this Project:

- * The global red wine industry is growing rapdily, and the demand for great tasting wines continues to increase.
+ * The global red wine industry is growing rapidly, and the demand for great-tasting wines continues to increase.
- * Wine tasting is an essential part of the wine certifcaiton process, but subjective factors are involved.
+ * Wine tasting is an essential part of the wine certification  process, but subjective factors are involved.

  * If the model of this project can forecast wine quality based on physicochemical properties to a high degree
-     - it can potentialy be applied to the wine certification process to help oenologists make faster and more consistent assessments.
+     - it can potentially be applied to the wine certification process to help oenologists make faster and more consistent assessments.
      - it can also allow wineries to optimize wine quality by focusing on key chemical variables